Hyperobjekt/bil-site/content/about/what-is-ubi/_index.md

   allowance given to all citizens, without means test to provide them with a standard of living above the poverty line.
-Basic income crosses disciplinary and political lines - with activists, philosophers, economists, conservatives, and liberals arguing both for and against it, and sometimes changing their minds.
+Basic income crosses disciplinary and political lines - with activists, philosophers, economists, conservatives, and liberals arguing both for and against it.

   Universal basic income takes different shapes depending on how it is framed, what policies are suggested to support it, the society in which it is applied, and how it is funded.
 Each of these variables are dependent on the proposal and are not necessarily defining features of the concept itself.

-  On this page you will find the defining features of basic income, evidence collected thus far on the effects of cash-based grants, articles on basic income from a variety of disciplines, and literature on two popular alternatives to UBI—basic job guarantee and basic capital.
 heading2: History of UBI
 body2: >-
   Thomas More, Martin Luther King, Milton Friedman and various other figures in